Grant-Steinfeld/HyperLedger-Fabric-Hands-On-Workshop/README.md

 ### What you will learn
 1. Understand and setup the basics of Hyperledger Fabric network
 1. How to code and run the FabCar tutorial
-1. How to create and setup a smart contract example blockchain application using the IBM Cloud.
+1. Be shown how to create and setup a smart contract example blockchain application using the IBM Cloud.

 ## Prerequisites
 - [Node v8.x or greater and npm v5.x or greater](https://nodejs.org/en/download/)